-- 1. Minimum level mark - Refill with the same type of brake fluid.
-Mixing fluids may result in a harmful chemical reaction and lead to poor brake performance. - Be careful that water does not enter the brake fluid reservoir when refilling.
+- Refill with the same type of brake fluid.
+Mixing fluids may result in a harmful chemical reaction and lead to poor brake performance. - Be careful that water does not enter the master cylinder reservoirs when refilling.
 Water will significantly lower the boiling point of the fluid and may result in vapor lock.